Format

 path = "C:\\ProgramData\\Microsoft\\Windows\\Start Menu\\Programs\\Startup"

-The TOML collection above collects both amcache
+The TOML collection above collects both amcache and shortcuts data on a

 Windows system and outputs the results to the local system at the path